Singapore Airlines Cargo: Fleet

 As of 5 August 2022, the Singapore Airlines Cargo fleet consisted of the following aircraft:

 Fleet development

 When incorporated in 2001, all nine of Singapore Airlines’ Boeing 747 freighters were transferred to the new cargo start-up at market value and henceforth, all new freighter purchases were to be made from the new company's books.

-Due to the financial crisis in the late 2000s, there was a drop in global demand for freight.
+Due to the Great Recession, in the late 2000s, there was a drop in global demand for freight.
 As a result, SIA Cargo stored some of its aircraft from January 2009 until February 2015 to reduce capacity.
 SIA Cargo also phased out its Boeing 747-400BCF ex-passenger aircraft converted to freighters.